 Every Summer, fans of superheroes, video games, comic books, movies and all kinds of pop- and nerd-culture rejoice in the epic event that is San Diego Comic-Con.

-Marvel Studios President Kevin Feige explained their reasoning for skipping this year’s presentation, which is typically a massive draw for the convention.
+Back in April, Marvel Studios President Kevin Feige explained their reasoning for skipping this year’s presentation, which is typically a massive draw for the convention.

 “We’re not going to Hall H this year.
 It will be an off year… which is what we did after ‘Avengers 1′ and what we’ve done every few years,” Feige told Collider.
 “There will be a tenth anniversary presence at Comic-Con but [no Hall H panel.]”